What is Family Coaching?

 Some of the things to look for in a coach are neutrality, intuition, effective listening, compassion and non-judgment.

 If you’re fairly sure about what you’re looking for in a coach, Noomii has hundreds of family coaches from dozens of cities around the world.
-However, if you’re not sure exactly who you should be coaching with, you can request a coach through our coach referral service.
+However, if you’re not sure exactly who you should be coaching with, you can request a coach through our Referral Program.

 This is a post written by family coach Mara Heichman.